 Other artists contributing their talents to the project are Keri Eastridge, Nathan Ebelein, Christine Ferrera, Julianne Franz, Ellen Kruger, Sarah Lloyd, Juanita Rockwell and Pete Wiedman

-Come Shining is supported by a Ruby Artist Project Grant.
+The making of Come Shining was supported by a 2016 Ruby Artist Project Grant.
 The Ruby grants were conceived and initiated with start-up funding from the Robert W. Deutsch Foundation and are a program of the Greater Baltimore Cultural Alliance.

 COME ONE, COME ALL, COME SHINING